 By John Amieyeofori

-The people, in separate interviews with the News Agency of Nigeria (NAN) in Port Harcourt on Sunday, commended the government’s move towards tackling militancy in the oil-rich region.
+The traders made the commendation in separate interviews with the News Agency of Nigeria (NAN) in Port Harcourt on Sunday.